MacAuley/McCauley Clans of Ireland |

 Gaelic type 1, (Fermanagh Maguire)**** ****Irish

-Gaelic type 2, (Fermanagh)**** ***Irish Gaelic type 3, (Daldriadic)**** DNA researchers have identified this DNA pattern as the Daldriadic baseline DNA signature, and it is traced to Colla Uais who was High King of Ireland in 325 A.D.
-This DNA pattern is found in the chiefly families of some of the great clans of Scotland and Ireland, mostly in Ulster, Western Scotland, and the islands.
-All three of these McAuleys trace their ancestry to County Antrim.
-Sean suspects that his family is ultimately related to the Scottish clan of Ardencaple.
+Gaelic type 2, (Fermanagh)**** ***Irish Gaelic type 3, (Daldriadic)**** DNA researchers have identified this DNA pattern as the Daldriadic baseline DNA signature.
+This DNA pattern is found in the chiefly families of many clans of Scotland and Ireland, mostly in Ulster, Western Scotland, and the islands.
+It is the most common pattern in the McDonald Clan, although not among the direct descendants of Somerled McDonald.
+All three McAuleys in this study trace their ancestry to County Antrim.
+Sean suspects that his family is ultimately related to the Scottish clan of Ardencaple. ***Irish Gaelic type 4, (Three Collas)**** DNA researchers have identified this pattern as the most likely Y-DNA of the three Collas, who were semi-legendary brothers that conquered much of northern Ireland in the 4th Century A.D.
+One of the Collas, Colla Uais, became High King of Ireland in 325.
+Numerous families of Ulster and Scotland claimed Colla ancestry.
+Two of the testers with this DNA pattern have ancestors from Londonderry.

-Questions regarding the MacAulay DNA project should be addressed to the Project Administrator, Wayne MacAulay, macaulay@msn.com or the Project analyst, Patrick MacAuley, themacmog@aol.com.
-Last Updated January 14, 2009
+Questions regarding the MacAulay DNA project should be addressed to the Project Administrator, Wayne MacAulay, macaulay@msn.com or the Project Analyst, Patrick MacAuley, clanawlet@hotmail.com.
+Last Updated April 16, 2009

 |